RA-RRG: Multimodal Retrieval-Augmented Radiology Report Generation with Key Phrase Extraction: Methods

-\paragraph{DETR decoder.} Similar to TranSQ, we use the original DETR decoder structure.
-The visual token sequence from the vision encoder serves as the encoder sequence, while $N$ query embeddings are decoded in parallel via self-attention and encoder-decoder attention.
-To align the feature dimension of the visual token sequence with the decoder’s dimension, we apply a linear layer for projection.
-A selection classifier, consisting of a linear layer, computes selection logits, and semantic embeddings are calculated through a 3-layer feed-forward network with ReLU activation.
-Each semantic embedding is L2-normalized.
+\paragraph{DETR decoder} Similar to TranSQ, we adopt the original DETR decoder structure.
+The visual token sequence from the vision encoder serves as the encoder input, while $N$ query embeddings are decoded in parallel through self-attention and encoder-decoder attention.
+To match the feature dimension of the visual token sequence with that of the decoder, we apply a linear projection layer.
+A selection classifier, implemented as a linear layer, produces selection logits, and semantic embeddings are generated by a three-layer feed-forward network with ReLU activation.
+Each semantic embedding is then L2-normalized.